Six-Point AdS Gluon Amplitudes from Flat Space and Factorization: Discussion

 In this letter we presented a new approach to compute higher-point holographic correlators.
 The algorithm relies on the flat-space limit and factorization, making only minimal use of superconformal symmetry.
 This greatly extends the range of holographic correlators which we can compute, including for instance SYM on AdS$_7\times$S$^3$, where a chiral algebra structure is not available.
 This method can also be used to compute the super graviton six-point amplitude in AdS$_5$.
 The six-graviton amplitude in the orthogonal configuration can be readily obtained by using the flat-space double copy relation \cite{Bern:2010ue}.
 Meanwhile, the super graviton five-point amplitude has also been computed in \cite{Goncalves:2019znr}.
 This provides the two necessary ingredients of our method for the super graviton six-point amplitude.
 It would also be interesting to further explore color-kinematic duality and double copy relation in Mellin space, extending previous observations at lower points \cite{Alday:2021odx,Zhou:2021gnu,Alday:2022lkk}.
 The appearance of subleading poles in (\ref{Mellinansatz}) suggests a generalized version of the duality in this case.

 The remarkable simple structure of the results in this letter make it plausible that a recursive method can be developed to compute higher-point correlators.
 On the one hand, the simplification of the flat-space amplitude in the orthogonal configuration certainly warrants more attention.
 It should be possible to obtain the all multiplicity result by adapting on-shell techniques.
 On the other hand, it can be checked that the five-point amplitude of super gluons \cite{Alday:2022lkk} can also be fixed from factorization if the four-point function with one spinning leg is used.
-Therefore, it would be important to understand how the current method can be modified to systematically bootstrap also spinning amplitudes.
+Therefore, it would be important to systematically extend our analysis to spinning amplitudes after further developing the spinning Mellin formalism \cite{Goncalves:2014rfa}.
+In particular, this will allow us to apply the strategy to spinning gluon amplitudes in pure YM in AdS.
 Combining these elements, we can hope to generate higher-point AdS amplitudes directly from lower-point amplitudes.

 We thank Carlos Mafra for helpful correspondence.
 The work of L.F.A. is supported by funding from the European Research Council (ERC) under the European Union's Horizon 2020 Research and Innovation Programme (grant agreement No 787185) and by the STFC grant ST/T000864/1.
 V.G. is supported by Simons Foundation grants \#488637 (Simons collaboration on the non-perturbative bootstrap) and Fundacao para a Ciencia e Tecnologia (FCT) under the grant CEECIND/03356/2022.
 Centro de F\'isica do Porto is partially funded by Funda\c{c}\~ao para a Ci\^encia e Tecnologia (FCT) under the grant UID04650-FCUP.
 The work of M.N. is supported by funding from the Mathematical Institute, University of Oxford.
-The work of X.Z. is supported by starting funds from University of Chinese Academy of Sciences (UCAS), the Kavli Institute for Theoretical Sciences (KITS), the Fundamental Research Funds for the Central Universities, and the NSFC Grant No. 12275273.
+The work of X.Z. is supported by the NSFC Grant No. 12275273, the Fundamental Research Funds for the Central Universities, and starting funds from University of Chinese Academy of Sciences (UCAS), the Kavli Institute for Theoretical Sciences (KITS).